darkarp/autocookie/README.md

 ### Notes
 >This is a very early release with just the basic functionality.
-`Refactorization` and `support for multiple cookie files from the same ip address`, as well as `command-line parameter-based usage` will be added in the future.
+`Refactorization`, `non-interactive usage`, etc. will be added in the future.

 ---